Next Generation Knowledge Compiler

 Convert

-Transform transcript into a publication-ready article
+Transform the transcript into a structured knowledge artifact

 4